ADM Jabalpur v. Shivkant Shukla: Dissent

 Justice Hans Raj Khanna was the sole dissenter among the five judges.
 In retaliation for his dissent, he was later overlooked during the appointment of the Chief Justice.

 Reception

 According to Ajay Kumar of Firstpost, "the judgment has been viewed as a stain on the legacy of the court for many years.
 The ratio decidendi (rationale behind the judgment) that all rights under our Constitution are a positive creation of law rather than merely recognised greatly increases the power of the State to do what it likes with them."

 Overruled

-The ADM Jabalpur case was overruled on the doctrinal grounds concerning the rights by the Justice K. S. Puttaswamy (Retd.) and Anr. vs Union Of India And Ors.
-(Right to Privacy verdict) delivered by a nine judge, constitutional bench of the Supreme court.
+The ADM Jabalpur case was overruled on the doctrinal grounds concerning the rights by the Puttaswamy v.
+Union of India delivered by a nine judge, constitutional bench of the Supreme court.
 At the paragraph 119 of the majority opinion the Court had ruled: